lucas-isenmann/gramoloss/readme.md

 Graph (or network) theory tools.

 This package contains a graph structure based on a map of edges and arcs (called links).
 Matrix graph structure is on the road map but not implemented for the moment.
-Several graph parameters are implemented (like degree statistics, chromatic number, vertex cover number, clique number, ...).
+Several graph parameters are implemented (degree statistics, chromatic number, vertex cover number, clique number, domination number, ...).

 It is still in developpement.

-This package is mainly devoted to the online collaborative graph editor [gracoon.com](http://gracoon.com) :rocket:
+This package is mainly devoted to the online collaborative graph editor [gracoon.com](https://www.gracoon.com) :rocket:

 ## Install